Gang rape: United States

 The US reports about 85,000 rapes a year, or an average of 27.3 rapes per 100,000 population.
 There is a rape in the US every 6.2 minutes.
 As with other countries, the US does not collect separate data on gang rapes; Vogelman and Lewis estimate 25% of all rapes in the US are gang rapes.
 Another source indicates 21.8% of American rapes are gang rapes.

 A Roger Williams University study estimates from survey of crime data that 16% of all male rapists in the US participated in a gang rape crime.

 A 15-year-old girl in Chicago was gang raped on Facebook live in 2017 while watched by over 40 people.
-On a separate occasion two teens, one 15 years old and one 16, were gang raped by over 11 men.
+On a separate occasion, two teenage girls, one aged 15, the other aged 16, in La Crosse, Wisconsin, were gang raped by at least 11 men.

 Some examples of gang rapes reported in local media in 2013 include the Cleveland, Texas gang rape, Richmond gang rape, Vanderbilt University gang rape, New Orleans gang rape, St Paul gang rape, Miami gang rape/murder, among others.